 All completed with flying colors and received their graduation certificate and a rotary pin.
 Many thanks to Rotary club for funding this mission.

-I have lost many young friends to childbirth and know too many grandmothers raising their orphaned grandchildren.
-Last year, I showed the two year old son of Kiki (below) a photograph of his mother who died while giving birth to him.
+This program began because I had lost many young friends to childbirth and know too many grandmothers raising their orphaned grandchildren.
+I showed the two year old son of Kiki (below) a photograph of his mother who died while giving birth to him.
 He had never seen her.
+He is now 5 years old and healthy, but still has no mom.
 In over 1,000 assisted deliveries we have now lost only five mothers, all died after evacuation to the hospital in Agadez and no child born alive.
-We are now seeking to purchase a motorcycle ambulance to facilitate quicker evacuations.
+Thanks to your help at our annual fundraiser–film Roadtrip Niger–we raised enough money to purchase a motorcycle ambulance to be delivered on our next mission in Septembern 2017

 Support Traditional Birth Attendant Training